Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Compare car insurance quotes

 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The Lincoln Corsair is a compact crossover SUV that’s expensive to insure considering its low base price.
 The average insurance cost for a Corsair is expected to be around $180 a month, or $2,160 a year.
 With a base price of $35,945, the annual insurance cost-to-base ratio is 6%, which is higher than the national average of 4%.

-Enjoy low rates for mature drivers, plus freebies and AARP member perks like free replacement cost coverage.
+Enjoy low rates for mature drivers, plus perks like new car replacement and lifetime repair guarantees.
 Only for drivers over age 50.